 Detectives reply on the body language in their interrogation of people.
-So communication skills is much an art as a science when it comes to detection.
+So communication skills are much an art as a science when it comes to detection.

-And then there is intuition, clairvoyance, or a six sense, that provides us warnings and guidance.
+And then there is intuition, clairvoyance, or a sixth sense, that provides us warnings and guidance.
 Some force communicates with us with premonition.
 Even telepathy is another form of insight.

 All forms of communication takes place in life.
 The question is – are we attuned to all there is?